eoscostarica/eos-local/readme.md

 **NPM packages**

-- run `yarn` on the root directoty to install node packages required by `gulp-cli`
+- run `yarn` on the root directory to install node packages required by `gulp-cli`

 ## Commands